Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ## Finally, submit all deliverables to Moodle

-Please submit all deliverables (from all the stepa) to Moodle's "Case assignment" page in a single zip file containing the following files:
+Please submit all deliverables (from all the steps) to Moodle's "Case assignment" page in a single zip file containing the following files:

 - `case_assignment_database_design.pdf` containing everything from step 1.
 - All the `.sql` files from step 2.
   - Creating the database tables.
   - Creating the indexes.
   - Inserting the test data.
-  - Statements for the required operations and queries.
+  - Statements for the 16 required operations and queries (see at the end of this material).
 - `case_assignment_database_diagram.pdf` containing the database diagram generated in step 2.
 - `case_assignment_closing_report.pdf` containing the closing report from step 3.